Customers’ complaints about local contractor also on BBB’s radar

 "And as soon as he got his money, he would never come back," Gregoire said.

-The Saranac women said the work remains unfinished and that what is complete isn't done to contract specifications.
+The Saranac woman said the work remains unfinished and that what is complete isn't done to contract specifications.

-"We would call and if just by chance happen to catch him answering the phone, he'd say, 'Oh yea yea, we'll be out Thursday,'" Gregoire explained, "Thursday would come and go, and he would never show up.
+"We would call and if just by chance happen to catch him answering the phone, he'd say, 'Oh yeah yeah, we'll be out Thursday,'" Gregoire explained, "Thursday would come and go, and he would never show up.
 And we had at least 20 of those promises."

 Brent and Christine MacDonald said they paid True Value Builders a deposit of $6,200 for a roof and skylights in December 2015.